All planning checklists

 Pack a 'first aid' kit

-Include basic medications, plasters, and any personal essentials.
+Pack plasters, painkillers and any personal essentials.

 Easy·High impact